DragonCapsule/lao-docs/docs/Glossary.md

 ## Operating Agreement

-The rights and obligations of members of The LAO are defined in a legal document formally referred to as a Limited Liability Company Agreement or an Operating Agreement.
+The rights and obligations of members of The yieldDAO are defined in a legal document formally referred to as a Limited Liability Company Agreement or an Operating Agreement.

 ## Rage Quitting

-"Rage quitting" is a function built into The LAO's smart contracts that allows a member to take its unallocated capital contribution and leave The LAO.
+"Rage quitting" is a function built into The yieldDAO's smart contracts that allows a member to take its unallocated capital contribution and leave The yieldDAO.

 ## Smart Contract